maxkurylo/zitri/README.md

-# Zitri
+# Zitri - share files with ease

-We are an application for sharing files.
-Like the Apple AirDrop but for all systems and devices
+[Zitri](https://zitri.io) is an application for sharing files wirelessly.
+Just like the AirDrop but not only for Apple.
+It works with all browsers.

 ### How to use